MegoSde/db-sql-scripts/README.md

-"#db-sql-scripts"
+# db-sql-scripts

 # SQL script Project

-Welcome to the this SQL script Project!
+Welcome to this SQL script Project!
 This repository contains SQL snippets, scripts to generate random data, and Proof of Concepts (POCs).

 ## Project Overview